robertleifke/forex-swap/README.md

   <br />
 </div>

-#### Automated market maker for hedging on-chain FX markets.
+#### Automated market maker for on-chain derivatives

 ## Overview

+Automated market makers (AMMs) have revolutionized spot markets by bootstrapping liquidity without relying on external price feeds.
+As the token economy expands, this mechanism has proven invaluable.
+Yet, no equivalent solution exists for derivatives.
+Bootstrapping liquidity for derivative markets without established prices is a fundamentally harder problem.
+As a result, derivative markets are limited to a small subset of tokens.
+Numo changes this.
+By leveraging the novelty of AMMs, Numo enables derivative exposure on any token—without requiring a counterparty or oracles.

+### Perpetual Futures, "Perps"

+One of the most powerful applications of Numo is replicating perpetual futures for long-tail cryptocurrencies.

+### Forwards

-Automated market makers enable [instant cross-border payments](https://app.uniswap.org/OnchainFX.pdf) (e.g. USDC -> EUROC), but currently can't hedge the exchange rate risk for conditional one such as recurring or future payments, a critical problem for businesses and global remittances.
-For anyone looking to lock in a specific exchange rate for a specific time, Numo can do so for any FX pair without needing to find a counterparty.
+AMMs have enabled [instant cross-border payments](https://app.uniswap.org/OnchainFX.pdf) (e.g. USDC -> EUROC), but currently can't hedge the exchange rate risk for conditional ones such as recurring payments, a critical problem faced by businesses.
+Numo can replicate an FX forward so users can lock in an exchange rate for a specific time.

-### FX Forwards

-Numo is is a log-normal AMM that is built as a [Uniswap V4](https://docs.uniswap.org/contracts/v4/overview) hook.
-It's trading curve enables the construction of synthetic derivative exposures, with cash-settled FX forwards being the most powerful application.
-Forwards allow anyone to lock in an exchange rate for a specific time.
-Under the hood, each forward is a liquidity provider (LP) position in Numo repersented as an `ERC-20`.
-Arbitrageurs then rebalance the LP position so that the desired payoff of a forward is always maintained.
-In other words, the exhange rate is always maintained.
-This process is known as *payoff replication* and typically done by sophicated market makers when their is an illiquid market.
-Similar to traditional forwards, users set a pair of `strikes` and an `expiry` to match their needs.

 ### Advantages

-- ✅ No exchange rate risk
+- ✅ Any derivative exposure
 - 🌍 Globally accessible
 - 🤝 No reliance on counterparties
 - 🛠️ Customizability